Outdoor education

-Outdoor education is organized learning that takes place in the outdoors.
-Outdoor education programs sometimes involve residential or journey wilderness-based experiences in which students participate in a variety of adventurous challenges and outdoor activities such as hiking, climbing, canoeing, ropes courses and group games.
+Outdoor education is organized learning that takes place in the outdoors, such as during school camping trips.
+Outdoor education programs sometimes involve residential or journey wilderness-based experiences which engage participants in a variety of adventurous challenges and outdoor activities such as hiking, climbing, canoeing, ropes courses and group games.
 Outdoor education draws upon the philosophy, theory, and practices of experiential education and environmental education.

 Scope

-Outdoor education has diverse goals and practices, but always involves learning about, in, and through the outdoors.
+Outdoor education encompasses a wide range of organized learning activities that take place predominantly outdoors.
+It can involve learning about, in, or through natural environments.
+The focus varies widely: some programs emphasize environmental stewardship, while others prioritize personal or social development through nature-based challenges.

+Key aims and outcomes

+Common objectives of outdoor education include: